BalqesKhalid/rciepe-app-springboot/README.md

 # Application setup
-**After cloning the project and by using any IDE you prefer (IntelliJ, STS, ...etc) or by using the command line, then you can lunch the application by running the java class file with the name "SearchRecipesApplication.java which is the starting point of spring application.**
+**After cloning the project and by using any IDE you prefer (IntelliJ, STS, ...etc) or by using the command line, then you can lunch the application by running the java class file with the name "SearchRecipesApplication" which is the starting point of spring application.**

 # Application end points: